 LAKE NORMAN RESIDENTIAL REAL ESTATE HOT SHEET

-My fifth bi-monthly Lake Norman Friday Hot Sheet is here!
+My sixth bi-monthly Lake Norman Friday Hot Sheet is here!

-Above is a chart with Friday’s “hot sheet” numbers from the Charlotte Multiple Listing Services for all single family homes in Lake Norman (area 13).
-For comparison, I have provided numbers from three weeks ago and earlier this year.
+Above is a chart with our Friday’s “hot sheet” numbers from the Charlotte Multiple Listing Services for all single family homes in Lake Norman (area 13).
+For comparison, I have provided numbers from two weeks ago and earlier this year.
 Here are some highlights:

-- Contingent and Conditional Sales dropped to an all time low; down 29% from the last Hot Sheet.
-These numbers are Lake Norman home sales just put under contract which would seem to indicated that our overall Lake Norman real estate market may still be trending downward.
+- Contingent and Conditional Sales dropped to another all time low; down 20% from the last Hot Sheet.
+These numbers are Lake Norman home sales just put under contract which would seem to indicated that our overall Lake Norman real estate market is still be trending downward.

 Have a great weekend!